The California Department of Healthcare Services (DHCS) requires primary care providers (PCPs) to administer regular health assessments.

 - DHCS SHA Instruction Sheet for the Provider Office (includes SHA Periodicity Table).

 - DHCS Staying Healthy Assessment questionnaires (including English, Spanish and Hmong versions).
-Use the Staying Healthy Assessment Fax-In Order Form to request printed SHA questionnaires free of charge.

 For female members 24 years and younger, if sexual activity is identified in the SHA, the PCP should perform a routine screening for gonorrhea and chlamydia.
 For more information about this USPSTF grade B recommendation, see the USPSTF website.